Pollock (film): Plot

 Pollock and Lee's relationship is strained after he openly flirts with another woman.
-Meanwhile, to earn more income, Pollock tries various occupations but fails due to his alcoholism.
-He lies to Sande about his financial status, though this improves after the Life story about him is published.
+Endeavoring to earn more income, he tries working in various occupations but fails due to his alcoholism.
+He lies to Sande about how much money he has, although his financial status improves after the Life story is released.
 Later, cinematographer Hans Namuth films Pollock as he paints, though Namuth's presence interrupts the spontaneous nature of his work.
 Pollock, who tried abstaining from alcohol, inadvertently ruins Thanksgiving dinner upon relapsing.

-In medias res to the events of the film, Pollock autographs a copy of the Life magazine to a fan at an art exhibit in 1950.
-Five years after the exhibit, Clement tells Pollock that the Partisan Review is favoring artist Clyfford Still, saying that his original technique could be the next direction of modern art.

-A drunk Pollock reacts badly, becoming angrier when Lee berates him for his drinking and womanizing.
-By this moment, Pollock's marriage to Lee has become even more strained due to her refusal to conceive children with him, all of which has led Pollock to start an extramarital affair with abstract artist Ruth Kligman.
+In medias res to the events of the film, Pollock autographs a copy of Life for a fan at an art exhibit in 1950.
+In 1955, Clement tells Pollock that the Partisan Review favors artist Clyfford Still, saying his original technique could be the next direction of modern art.
+A drunk Pollock reacts badly and becomes angrier when Lee berates him for his drinking and womanizing.
+Pollock's marriage to Lee is even more strained due to her refusing to conceive children with him leading Pollock to start an extramarital affair with abstract artist Ruth Kligman.

-In 1956, following a conversation with Lee over the phone while she is in Venice, Pollock tells Ruth "I owe the woman something."
-On a subsequent visit, Ruth brings along her friend Edith before the three go for a drive.
-An intoxicated Pollock crashes the car, killing himself and Edith, and throwing Ruth into a ditch, seriously injuring her.

-A textual epilogue reveals Lee never remarried following Pollock's death.
+In 1956, after a conversation with Lee on the phone while she was in Venice, Pollock told Ruth "I owe the woman something."
+On a subsequent visit, Ruth brought her friend Edith before the three went on a drive.
+An intoxicated Pollock crashed the car, killing himself and Edith, and throwing Ruth into a ditch, seriously injuring her.
+A textual epilogue reveals that Lee never remarried after Pollock's death.

 Production

 The film was adapted by Barbara Turner and Susan Emshwiller from the book Jackson Pollock: An American Saga by Steven Naifeh and Gregory White Smith.
 It was directed by Ed Harris.

-This film was a longtime passion project for Harris.
+The film was a longtime passion project for Harris.
 After his father gave him a copy of Pollock's biography, he started thinking about adapting it, which took almost 10 years to bring to fruition.
 Filming took a mere 50 days with a six-week layoff after forty days so Harris could take time to gain thirty pounds and grow a beard.

 Harris himself did all the painting seen in the film.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 77 out of 100, based on 31 critics, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and wrote, "Pollock is confident, insightful work–one of the year's best films.
 Harris is always a good actor but here seems possessed, as if he had a leap of empathy for Pollock.
 His direction is assured, economical, knows where it's going and what it wants to do.
 No fancy visual gimmicks, just the look and feel of this world."